Joseph Chamberlain: Boer War: 1899–1902

 Chamberlain privately criticized the Army's performance and was exasperated by Lord Lansdowne, Secretary of State for War.
 When the Boers bombarded Ladysmith with Creusot ninety-four pounder siege guns, Chamberlain asked for the dispatch of comparable artillery to the war.
 Landsdowne argued that such weapons required platforms that needed a year of preparation, even though the Boers operated theirs without elaborate mountings.
-Chamberlain was also resistant to Milner's desire to suspend the constitution of the colony, an act that would have given Milner autocratic powers and threatened to deepen internal divisions between British and Afrikaner subjects.
+Chamberlain was also resistant to Milner's desire to suspend the constitution of the Cape Colony, an act that would have given Milner autocratic powers and threatened to deepen internal divisions between British and Afrikaner subjects.

 Throughout the war, Chamberlain worked to strengthen bonds between Britain and her self-governing colonies under the slogan "One Flag, One Queen, One Tongue."
 Over 30,000 troops from Canada, Australia and New Zealand served in the war.
 In particular, the contributions of mounted men from the settler colonies helped fill the Army's mounted infantry shortfall.
 Chamberlain also managed the Commonwealth of Australia Constitution Act through the Commons, hoping that the newly established federation would adopt a positive wartime attitude towards imperial trade.

 As the government's foremost defender of the war, Chamberlain was denounced by many prominent anti-war personalities, including his former admirer, David Lloyd George.
 When the government faced a vote of censure in the House of Commons concerning the management of the war, Chamberlain conducted the defence.
 On 5 February, Chamberlain spoke effectively in the Commons for over an hour.
 He defended the war, espoused the virtues of a South African federation and promoted the Empire.
 The censure was subsequently defeated by 213 votes.
 British fortunes changed after January 1900 with the appointment of Lord Roberts to command British forces in South Africa.
 Bloemfontein was occupied on 13 March, Johannesburg on 31 May and Pretoria on 5 June.

 When Roberts formally annexed the Transvaal on 3 September, the Salisbury ministry, emboldened by an apparent victory, asked for the dissolution of Parliament, with an election set for October.